mephisto65/SentineLLM/README.md

    - The judge will either confirm that the response was **safe** or indicate if the victim model has **broken its guardrails**.
    - The judge model may also assist in determining the **severity** or **nature** of the violation.

+## Current Limitation

+At this moment, the process of adding new prompts to the `prompt.json` file requires manual intervention.
+While tools like `write.py` may be available in the future to automate this process, for now, users need to directly edit the JSON file to include new prompts.

+#### Steps for Adding a New Prompt

+1. **Open the `prompt.json` File**:
+   Use any text editor (e.g., VSCode, Sublime Text, or even Notepad) to open the `prompt.json` file.
+This file contains all the prompts and responses in a structured format.

+2. **Locate the Prompts Section**:
+   The `prompt.json` file is likely structured in a JSON array or dictionary that holds the various prompts and their associated responses.
+You'll need to find the section where the prompts are stored.

 ## 📚 Bibliography

 Here are some of the sources and references that helped in the development of this tool: